-AOF’s Rocovich Research Award will be given annually to recognize an osteopathic medical student in good standing, resident, or physician who is advancing the profession by contributing to scholarly work through research and publication on the biomechanical, biomedical, or clinical aspects of osteopathic manipulative treatment (OMT).
+AOF’s Rocovich Research Grant will be given annually to recognize an osteopathic medical student in good standing, resident, or physician who is advancing the profession by contributing to scholarly work through research and publication on the biomechanical, biomedical, or clinical aspects of osteopathic manipulative treatment (OMT).

 The $3,000 will be presented to one individual each year who has demonstrated their contribution to the science and knowledge of the biomechanical, biomedical, and clinical aspects of osteopathic manipulative treatment through research and publication.

-- Nominated individuals must have:
+- Individuals must have:

 - Contributed to the science and/or advancement of knowledge in neuro-musculoskeletal medicine, and/or osteopathic manipulative medicine through biomedical, biomechanical, and/or clinical research demonstrating the benefits of osteopathic manipulative treatment.